 Aharon was raised in Cleveland, Ohio, and has a B.A. degree in Education from Ohio University.
 In 1974 he moved to Tzfat, and in 1980 Aharon and his wife, Miriam began Livnot U’Lehibanot in their home, which served as the main facility of the Livnot campus for 15 years.
 A non-combatant in his regular army service, upon going to reserve duty Aharon served in the infantry as a maggist (machine gunner) until his sixth child was born.
 After several years, he returned to serve in a combat unit until the age of 55.
 Aharon has been a licensed tour guide since 1984.

 Originally from Syracuse, NY, Meir received his B.A. in American History and Political Science from Tulane University and his MS in Resource Management from SUNY College of Environmental Science & Forestry.
 He arrived in Israel in 1992, served in the Nahal Infantry Unit before moving to Kibbutz Sde Eliyahu.
 On the kibbutz, Meir was Assistant Manager of the Fisheries.

-Currently, Meir oversees the facilitation and logistics of Livnot programs and has spent over eight years developing and implementing service-learning projects based in northern Israel and Jerusalem.
+Currently, Meir oversees the facilitation and logistics of Livnot programs and has spent over ten years developing and implementing service-learning projects based in northern Israel and Jerusalem.
 Meir and his wife, Nechama, live with their six children just outside of Tzfat.